EDChui/katacoda-scenarios/slack-bot/step2.md

    The console will output "Bolt app is running!" if everything is setup properly.

+   Press "Ctrl+C" in the terminal to shutdown the app.

 ## Event Handling

 ### Subscribe to Event